Alice in Wonderland or What's a Nice Kid like You Doing in a Place like This?: Audio adaptation

 After the movie was broadcast, Hanna-Barbera Records commercially released a vinyl LP, whose content is likewise currently out of print, which is often misidentified as a soundtrack album but is in fact a completely (or nearly-completely) re-recorded audio adaptation, with a largely different cast, somewhat abridged (six minutes shorter, though it can be argued that the cuts are not quite so severe, as they also condense some purely visual action sequences), employing much re-worked dialogue to aid the compression and to fill in for absent visuals (occasionally leading to radically rewritten scenes that cover the same dramatic territory, in particular the first White Rabbit sequence), and a slightly reduced orchestration of the songs (i.e. the shape and substance of the arrangements are essentially the same, but reconceived for and played by a smaller orchestra, lacking the TV show's harp, jazz organ [featured in the title song] and somewhat fuller complement of strings, brass and winds.
 The identical-sounding performances of the songs They'll Never Split Us Apart and Today's a Wonderful Day do, however, suggest that a certain small amount of soundtrack material may have been inserted for expedience).
 Bill Dana's teleplay was adapted for records by Charles Shows, a ubiquitous and major animation writer of the period, who wrote most of the story albums produced by Hanna-Barbera Records, and retains his usual "stories" credit on the back of the album cover.
 There has never been a second printing, re-release or digital release of the album.
+In Shows' de facto career autobiography Walt (which centers on his time with the Disney Studios), his anecdote about having to bang out the Alice script in a weekend falsely indicates, by not particularizing the LP, that he was asked to write the actual special.

 (It bears noting that there was indeed a limited release, one-sided soundtrack LP of the songs only, exactly as heard on the special, performed by the original TV cast, distributed to industry professionals as a promotional item for the show and its sponsor Rexall.)